ranajitdasgithub/Node.js-notes/Readme(APIs).md

 ---

-## 3.What is the difference between PATCH and PUT?
+## 3. What is the difference between PATCH and PUT?
 The main difference between PATCH and PUT lies in how they update resources on a server.

 ### Key Differences: